tsy24/tp/docs/UserGuide.md

 :information_source: **Information:**
 * An elderly can have any number of tags (including 0).
-* You can specify a Next-of-Kin's (NOK) details for each elderly, when adding an elderly.
+* You can specify a Next-of-Kin's (NoK) details for each elderly, when adding an elderly.
 * NurseyBook does not support any two elderly with the same name, even if any other fields are different.
 A suggestion will be to save the full name of the elderly you are adding into NurseyBook.

 </div>